von Baiersdorf, Reif family fonds

 Title NoteTitle based on the contents of the fonds.

 1 family chronicle

 6 published books

-Erna Clara von Engel-Baiersdorf (née Baiersdorf von Erdos) was born on September 24, 1889 in Vienna and died July 30, 1970 in Vancouver.
+Erna Clara von Engel-Baiersdorf (née Baiersdorf von Erdos) was born on September 24, 1889, in Vienna and died July 30, 1970, in Vancouver.
 She worked as an anthropologist at the National History Museum of Budapest and Vienna and was curator at the National History Museum in Pecs, Hungary.
-In 1944, she was interred in the Auschwitz-Birkenau concentration camp, then later in the Buchenwald concentration camp.
-After World War II, she immigrated to Canada, where she was Director of Anthropology and Palaeontology at the Museum of Vancouver.
+In 1944, she was interned in the Auschwitz-Birkenau concentration camp, then later in the Buchenwald concentration camp.
+After the Second World War, she immigrated to Canada, where she was Director of Anthropology and Palaeontology at the Museum of Vancouver.
 She was particularly noted for her work reconstructing a Neanderthal skeleton.

 Otto Reif was born approximately 1894 and died around 1955.
 Margit and Otto Reif left Austria for England after the Nazi invasion of Austria and immigrated to Canada in 1939.

 Scope & ContentFonds consists of records relating to the ennobling of the von Baiersdorf family in 1884, the family’s personal financial record keeping, marriages, Otto Reif’s assistance to a displaced person, Erna von Engel-Baiersdorf’s work as a museum curator and artist, the deaths of Clara Baiersdorf Erdos and Elise Reif and the family’s religious and liturgical life.

 Records include correspondence; an illuminated document conferring a noble title on the von Baiersdorf family from the nineteenth century; personal photographs; two death books; an autograph book; two ledgers; a small collection of rare published books—including a nineteenth-century German-language Bible illustrated by Gustav Doré—and several ephemeral items including post cards and newspaper clippings.